craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 - Bag of Planes
 	- > This simple leather purse contains many dozens of door-handles, each of which open into a demi-plane of rooms of particular use;
 	- *The rules of navigation for this space is restrictive.
-One must enter and exit each room individually, during which time, the Bag becomes on the user's person during the time of *
+One must enter and exit each room individually, during which time, the Bag becomes on the user's person during use.*
 		- Greenhouse;
+			- Foodstuffs
+			- Currently there are multiple alchemically potent plants growing here:
+				- Witchweed (3x)
+				- Polypore (1x Y, 1x R, 1x B)
+				- Aloe Vera (1x)
+				- Dragons Tounge (1x)
+				- Lephora Fruit (1x)
+				- Nightshade (1x)
+				- Glowshroom (1x)
+				- Cannabis / Hemp (1x)
 		- Stables;
+			- 3 Horses
 		- Bedroom;
+		- Barracks;
+			- room for 8 comfortably
+		- Kitchen;
+		- Library;
+		- Forge;
+		- Pool;
+		- Makeshift Firing Range;
-		-
+		- Blanks;
 	- Currently possessed by [[Nala]]

 ## Weapons